rtscowen/atomify/README.md

 # atomify
-A minimalist habit tracker, based on the principles of "Atomic Habits" by James Clear.
+A minimalist command line habit tracker, based on the principles of "Atomic Habits" by James Clear.
 For every habit you create, define how many times a day you want to complete it.
 Get a daily todo list.
 Take break days.

 ## Installation

 From [releases](https://github.com/rtscowen/atomify/releases), download the appropriate binary for your system, and rename to atomify

+Habits are stored in a json file.
+The setup I use is to place atomify in a habits directory on Google Drive, add the executable to system path, then use from command line anywhere and habits are always backed up on Drive.

 ## Usage